aelaraby6/Rochetta/README.md

-# 💊 PharmaXpress – Online Pharmacy Platform
+# 💊 Rochetta – Online Pharmacy Platform

-PharmaXpress is a MERN-Stack web application that provides a seamless experience for users to purchase medicines online and for admins to manage pharmacy operations.
+Rochetta is a MERN-Stack web application that provides a seamless experience for users to purchase medicines online and for admins to manage pharmacy operations.

 ---